ReFcry/ReverseShells/README.md

 Run -h or –help to show all the options.

-The next reverse shells ware configurated in the next script:
+The next reverse shells were configurated in the next script:
 * Bash
 * Perl
 * Python